 Look for a blue ENERGY STAR label on your electrical panel or elsewhere in your utility room.
 If you don’t see one, contact your builder and ask them for documentation that your home has earned the ENERGY STAR certification.

-An ENERGY STAR® qualified home may have a higher initial cost than a comparable home without the energy efficient features.
+An ENERGY STAR certified home may have a higher initial cost than a comparable home without the energy efficient features.
 However, you’ll pay less in utility bills each month, which may offset any increase in your mortgage payment.
-Also, some builders make ENERGY STAR® homes a standard offering.